Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 I created 2 spreadhsheet to maintain continuous testing throughout the course of creating this project but quickly found that the first sheet was both time-consuming and duplicating the information in the commits on the repository.
 Instead I chose to adopt a 'change-it, test-it, commmit-it' stance and put notes in the commit on the repository if there was anything that I either needed to make clearer than the commit message or if there were outstanding bugs to fix later.

 The second was a more detailed spreadsheet designed to test the validity of the code on each page and also the responsiveness on multiple different viewing platforms and web browsers.
 This was similar to a testing process created by former student of the Code Institute, Tim Nelson and I re-created and adapted it to work with the contents of my website and testing so as not to copy his work directly.

 Both sheets are in the directory labelled 'testing' in this repository for you to view.
+I have included snippings of the validation test results in the 'testing' folder.

 ## DEPLOYMENT